 In most cases, the only use I may have for the photos I provide clients are in generating new work by using the photos as sample images of the type of work I have done in the past in my portfolio, and possibly on a blog post on the same site.
 This is also stipulated in the Photography Agreement.

 If for some reason I needed to use a photo that a client appears in for some other commercial use, I would be required to get a signed Release that specifies that use from the client.
 If the client would like to stipulate conditions pertaining to when those photos could be displayed, this can also specified in the Photography Agreement.
+To date I have never had a need to do so, and I cannot imagine a circumstance where this would be necessary given how I market my work.

 In the past, on rare occasion I have shot work for clients who required a Non-Disclosure Agreement, preventing me from displaying the photos for any reason for a period of time.
 I am happy to do this, but it will come at a premium.
+I am willing on occasion to delay posting a set of images in my portfolio for a reasonable period of time (several months perhaps).
+Please understand that when you require me to not display recent work, it directly affects my ability to generate future business.

 The work that I provide my clients are finished, fully edited files typically in JPG, but also sometimes other formats (PNG, TIF, or PDF).
 For commercial work, I nearly always shoot in RAW format, which is like a digital negative.
 This file format cannot be displayed directly on a website, or printed, it needs to be converted to a file format which can (such as JPG, PNG, PDF or TIF).